Paperspace/Docs/explore-train-deploy/workflows/workflow-spec.md

     # and "/inputs/echo".
     inputs:
       # The "/inputs/data" directory would contain the contents for the dataset
-      # version.
+      # version. id here refers to the name of the dataset, not its dataset id.
       data: workflow.inputs.data
       # The "/inputs/echo" file would contain the string of the workflow input
       # "echo".
       echo: workflow.inputs.echo
     # These are outputs for the "job-1" job.
     #
     # All outputs are read from the "/outputs/<name>" path.
     outputs:
       # A directory will automatically be created for output datasets and
       # any content written to that directory will be committed to a newly
       # created dataset version when the jobs completes.
       data2:
         type: dataset
         with:
           id: test-two
       # The container is responsible creating the file "/outputs/<name>" with the
       # content being a small-ish utf-8 encoded string.
       echo2:
         type: string
     # Set job-specific environment variables
     env:
-      FOOBAR: test
+      TSTVAR: test
     # Set action
     uses: container@v1
     # Set action arguments